shaymanjohn/speccyMac/README.md

 Pretty good when running a release build (quite a bit slower on a debug build).<br>
 Sound tends to be a bit scratchy, don't know why yet.

-Kempston joystick is emulated on cursor keys and tilda (key between shift and Z) to fire
+Kempston joystick is emulated on cursor keys and tilde (key between shift and Z) to fire

 Lots of things still to do:<br>
 Joypad support<br>